vikhyat/moondream/moondream/finetune/README.md

 We use Weights & Biases (wandb) to track finetuning progress.

-To set it up to track your runs, use `wandb login`
+To set it up to track your runs, use `wandb login`.

 This will take you through creating an account if you don't have one setup already.
 Enter your API key and you're ready to go.